daefron/thing-connector/README.md

 ## Why this project

-I just kind of wanted to mess around with AI a bunch.
-I thought of this in the morning and wanted to see if I could build it in a day.
-I did :)
+Truth be told, I just kind of wanted to mess around with AI a bunch.

 ### Built With: